DalSoft/DalSoft.Configuration/README.md

 # DalSoft.Configuration

-> Note ASP.NET 5 now includes this exact functionality https://weblog.west-wind.com/posts/2015/Jun/03/Strongly-typed-AppSettings-Configuration-in-ASPNET-5
+> Note ASP.NET Core 1.0 now includes this exact functionality https://weblog.west-wind.com/posts/2015/Jun/03/Strongly-typed-AppSettings-Configuration-in-ASPNET-5

 The simplest .NET configuration that could possibly work (30 lines of code).
 Use Json in your .NET config files.
 Use simple POCO classes for all your config.